 Restricting stadium and entertainment district traffic from Baker's quiet residential streets

-Using "Other" lets us raise a concern not listed as an option — the unified write-in makes it officially quantifiable.
+Using "Other" lets us raise a concern not listed as an option.
+The unified write-in makes it officially quantifiable.

 Question 19